comp-bio/SWaveform/README.md

 > Dataflow: (collection) -> (collection + motifs)
 > Hardware requirements: 500Mb disk space, 1GB RAM
-> Enviroment: Python >= 3.8, Python libraries (flask gevent tslearn h5py tslearn matplotlib PyVCF3)
+> Environment: Python >= 3.8, Python libraries (flask gevent tslearn h5py tslearn matplotlib PyVCF3)

 ```bash
 pip3 install flask gevent tslearn h5py tslearn matplotlib PyVCF3
 ```

 We have developed two versions of the database built with the  GIAB project datasets.
-The ffirst one, namely, _GIAB_Ashkenazim, contains extracted motifs.
+The first one, namely, _GIAB_Ashkenazim, contains extracted motifs.
 The second version -, _GIAB_Ashkenazim_nomodel, contains only DOC signals and is intended primarily  for testing the motif extraction workflow using the provided instruments and tools.
 Therefore, you may skip.

 2.1.1 Download repository and database-without-motifs (**_GIAB_Ashkenazim_nomodel.zip**):